pallets/jinja/docs/templates.rst

     filter.

 true / false:
     true is always true and false is always false.

-Keep in mind that those literals are lowercase!
+.. admonition:: Note

+    The special constants `true`, `false` and `none` are indeed lowercase.
+    Because that caused confusion in the past, when writing `True` expands to an undefined variable that is considered false, all three of them can be written in title case too (`True`, `False`, and `None`).
+However for consistency (all Jinja identifiers are lowercase) you should use the lowercase versions.

 Math
 ~~~~